In 1707, the kingdom of Scotland forged a treaty, the Treaty of Union, with the kingdom of England to form Great Britain. Why? Why did it do this?

 (Wait.
 How?
 Elizabeth and Jamie were related through England’s Henry VII.
-Henry’s son, Henry VIII was Elizabeth’s father, and his daughter, Margaret, through her marriage to Scotland’s James IV, was Jamie’s great grandmother.
-When Elizabeth – who you’ll recall, murdered Mary Queen of Scots, Jamie’s mother – died childless, the crown of England passed to Scotland)
+Henry’s son, Henry VIII, was Elizabeth’s father, and his daughter, Margaret, was Jamie’s great grandmother through her marriage to James IV.
+When Elizabeth – who, you’ll recall, murdered Mary Queen of Scots, Jamie’s mother – died childless, the crown of England passed to Scotland)

 Although we now shared a monarch with England, we still had our own parliament.
 But kings in these days still had a fair amount of power, and Scotland, neglected by James and his successors, except when it was dragged unwillingly into England’s wars, became progressively poorer.

 Things came to a head in 1651 when England passed its Navigation Acts, whose purpose was to stop the direct trade of English colonies with the Netherlands, France, Scotland and Spain.
 The effect was to exclude Scots merchants trading directly with England and all her colonies.